"Design is often the most immediate way of defining what products become in people's minds."

 Any other options beyond these two should be buried deeply into the menu and must be relatively difficult to change.

 Do you want to talk about this?
 Do you know of a more elegant solution?
-Message me on Twitter or using the contact form on this site.
+Message me on Twitter to start a conversation.